David Crombie: Federal politics

-First Nations and Inuit health reform
+First Nations and Inuit Health Reform

 Crombie served as Minister of Health and Welfare in the short-lived minority government of Prime Minister Joe Clark which was elected in 1979 but lost power the next year.

 In September 1979, Crombie, a liberal-minded reformer, as Minister of Health and Welfare under the Conservative government Prime Minister Joe Clark, issued a statement representing "current Federal Government practice and policy in the field of Indian health."
 Crombie declared that the "Federal Government is committed to joining with Indian representatives in a fundamental review of issues involved in Indian health when Indian representatives have developed their position, and the policy emerging from that review could supersede this policy".

 In the previous year, Indian bands and organizations such as the Union of B.C.
-Chiefs, the Native Brotherhood, and the United Native Nations engaged in intense lobbying for Indians to control delivery of health services in their own communities and for the repeal of restrictive service "guidelines introduced in September 1978, to correct abuses in health delivery, and to deal with the environmental health hazards of mercury and fluoride pollution affecting particular communities."
-Crombie appointed Gary Goldthorpe, as commissioner of the federal inquiry (known as the Goldthorpe Inquiry) into "alleged abuses in medical care delivery at Alert Bay, British Columbia."
-In 1979 Justice Thomas Berger, who headed the royal commission dealing with Indian and Inuit healthcare, recommended to Crombie that there be greater consultation with Indians and Inuit regarding the delivery of healthcare programs and that an "annual sum of $950,000 was allocated for distribution by the National Indian Brotherhood to develop health consultation structures within the national Indian community."
+Chiefs, the Native Brotherhood and the United Native Nations had engaged in intense lobbying for the right to control delivery of health services in their own communities and for the repeal of restrictive service "guidelines introduced in September 1978, to correct abuses in health delivery, and to deal with the environmental health hazards of mercury and fluoride pollution affecting particular communities."
+Crombie appointed Gary Goldthorpe as commissioner of the federal inquiry (known as the Goldthorpe Inquiry) into "alleged abuses in medical care delivery at Alert Bay, British Columbia."

+In 1979, Justice Thomas Berger, who headed a royal commission dealing with Indian and Inuit healthcare, recommended to Crombie that there be greater consultation with Indians and Inuit regarding the delivery of healthcare programs and that an "annual sum of $950,000 be allocated for distribution by the National Indian Brotherhood to develop health consultation structures within the national Indian community."

 Crombie's successor as Liberal Minister of Health and Welfare, Monique Begin, adopted Berger's recommendations, ushering in the beginning of a change in health delivery.

-Leadership Contestant & Minister in Mulroney Ministry
+Leadership Contestant & Minister in Mulroney Cabinet

 Crombie stood as a candidate at the 1983 Progressive Conservative leadership convention.
-He was the only candidate campaigned as a "Red Tory", drawing support mainly from moderates who opposed Clark's leadership.
-He finished fifth, out of eight candidates, on first ballot with only 3.9% of the delegate votes, and would have been eliminated after first ballot if not for the withdrawal of fellow Toronto candidate Michael Wilson, who was in fourth place with 4.8%.
-He was eliminated on second ballot, having came in last with only 2.3%.
+He was the only candidate who campaigned as a "Red Tory", drawing support mainly from moderates who opposed Clark's leadership.
+He finished fifth out of eight candidates on the first ballot with only 3.9% of the delegate votes, and would have been eliminated after first ballot if fellow Toronto candidate Michael Wilson, in fourth place with 4.8%, hadn't withdrawn from the race.
+He was eliminated on the second ballot, coming in last with only 2.3%.
 Despite being ideologically in tune with Clark, Crombie endorsed third place candidate John Crosbie.

 After Mulroney led Conservatives to power in the 1984 election, Crombie became Minister of Indian and Northern Affairs, and later Secretary of State for Canada and Minister of Multiculturalism.